Halloween Massacre (Angola): 1992 Angolan general election

-The 1992 elections took place from 29 September 1992 to 30 September 1992.
-The MPLA claimed victory in these elections, taking roughly fifty-three percent of the vote and gaining one hundred and twenty nine seats in the legislature whereas UNITA claimed thirty four percent of the vote and gained seventy seats.
-For the presidency, José Eduardo dos Santos of the MPLA received forty-nine percent of the vote compared to UNITA Savimbi's forty percent.
+Angola's 1992 general elections took place on 29 and 30 September 1992.
+The MPLA claimed victory in these elections, taking roughly 53% of the vote and gaining 129 seats in the legislature whereas UNITA claimed 34% of the vote and gained 70 seats.
+For the presidency, José Eduardo dos Santos of the MPLA received 49% of the vote, compared to UNITA leader Jonas Savimbi's 40%.
 Despite having a higher percentage of the vote, dos Santos was just under the fifty percent majority required to be reelected.
 Because neither the MPLA nor UNITA obtained the required absolute majority of the presidential election, a follow-up election was necessary according to the constitution.
 Savimbi, in spite of the UN mission's declaration that the elections were generally free and fair, claimed that the government had rigged the elections, and began pulling UNITA's soldiers out of the new unified Angolan armed forces.

+Rise in political violence

+By October 1992, post-electoral unrest was spreading throughout the country.
+On 20 October, unidentified gunmen assassinated popular Angolan author Fernando Marcelino, sending shockwaves through the country.
+Two days later, a bomb destroyed the headquarters of the Banco de Comércio e Indústria in Luanda.

+On 27 October, UNITA issued a series of demands which called for a second round of elections, to be organized solely by the UN or other impartial observers, "impartial" state media, immediate withdrawal of riot police from the streets, cessation of "arbitrary arrest and persecutions" of UNITA supporters, new electoral registration procedures, a new ballot, and a new electoral code of conduct.
+The MPLA issued a counter-proposal which agreed in principle to most of UNITA's demands, but also required that UNITA withdraw its military forces from all Angolan cities and voluntarily disarm.
+President dos Santos declined to meet Savimbi and negotiate in person before the rule of law was reinstated.

 Massacre

+In the early hours of 30 October, Angolan police exchanged fire with UNITA troops at the Luanda airport, and twelve civilians were killed in the crossfire.
+The dead included three civilian Portuguese expatriates, which the police falsely attempted to present as mercenaries fighting for UNITA.
+At midnight, the UNITA militants returned and again opened fire on security forces at the airport.
+UNITA as well as the Angolan police and army began setting up roadblocks throughout the city.

+On 31 October, Savimbi claimed the MPLA government had violated the ceasefire by attacking his political headquarters with artillery.
+Several senior UNITA officials in Luanda were subsequently killed in raids on their hotels and offices by the security forces.